-'Where to Watch Birds in Scotland', SOC's new, free mobile app
+AVAILABLE TO DOWNLOAD: Where to Watch Birds in Scotland, SOC's free mobile app

-Features of the app
+About the app

 - directions to the site by public transport or car

-- best season to visit
+- the best season to visit

-- how to view the site
+- how to navigate the site

-- recent sightings nearby from BirdTrack
+- recent sightings in the area as uploaded to BirdTrack

 - how to submit bird sightings to the Local Bird Recorder and/or to BirdTrack